phixion/arch_steinberg_ur44_patch/README.md

-Kernel Patch for the Steinberg UR44 Audio Interface to work with Archlinux.
+Kernel Patch for the Steinberg UR44 USB Audio Interface to work with Archlinux.

-An unprofessional patch to make professional hardware work on professional OSes.

 $ abs core/linux